Write Project Report

 Overview

 This final module focuses on writing and presenting your project report.
-You’ll document your work, analyze your results, and prepare a presentation to showcase your project.
+You will document your work, analyze your results, and prepare a presentation to showcase your project.
 This is a crucial step in the scientific process, allowing you to communicate your findings effectively and reflect on your work.

 Instructors

-Yixin Zhu, Yitao Liang, Muhan Zhang, Yaodong Yang, Xiyuan Tang, and Yaoyu Tao, PKU
+Yixin Zhu, Chi Zhang, Muhan Zhang, Yaodong Yang, Xiyuan Tang, and Yaoyu Tao, PKU

 Topics Covered